Limit-LAB/limit-server/README.md

 We use CRDT technology to synchronise state across the federation network, which means that a group can continue to operate with a minimum of one live server, providing a very high level of availability.

 ## Social Attributes

 Today's mainstream open source IMs do not have particularly strong social attributes.
 In order to achieve profitability and open source attributes at the same time we can combine blockchain technology to allow users to develop their own communities and create their own wealth such as emojis, wallpapers, themes, bubbles, etc. Moreover, the blockchain is open source and the server owner can choose to deploy it so that the server also has some profitability.
 This would allow both the server owner and the user to earn some revenue while maintaining the open source nature.

 ## Wait!
 Can I host it on my AWS EC2 T or Azure B1 series machine?

 Memory usage and storage usage and ease of deployment are the **Level 0** concerns for this project.
-So it should be able to run on a 1C1G chick.
+So it should be able to run on a 1C1G machine.

 Also, this product is very cloud infrastructure friendly, with all the databases and metrics taken into account for possible user deployment on a cloud SaaS.

 ## Does it scale well on my k8s cluster?

 Scaling horizontally is a very big challenge, not to mention the difficulty I have to consider for standalone deployments.
 Horizontal scaling that can't be automated is even scarier for Ops, so when I do a standalone deployment version, do my best to make it scalable.
 At this stage I will try to decouple the components and then try to develop them in a cluster friendly way.